UTX lightweight dynamic leg orthosis

 The UTX is a line of lightweight dynamic leg braces.
 This line is characterized by smart innovative solutions with eye for comfort and cosmetic.
 We try to give you maximum functionality with minimal resources.
 For a leg orthesis (also called a splint or brace) it’s of course about standing and walking.
 With a UTX we try to realize a stable, secure, but also dynamically as possible gait for people who can not stabilize the leg themselves properly.

 More than just walking

-But walking ok is not enough for the designers of Ambroise.
-How about for example donning and doffing the orthosis or getting in and out of a car?
-People are for example sit more than they stand and walk, so why wouldn’t that be for our UTX users?
-That’s why we at Ambroise think about sitting and other normal daily activities.
+But walking “okay” is not enough for the designers of Ambroise.
+What about for example donning and doffing of the brace or getting in and out of a car?
+People commonly sit more than they stand and walk, so why wouldn’t that be for our UTX users?
+That’s why we at Ambroise we take into account these normal daily activities.

-That is why for example, all the UTX orthoses are provide with soft bandage at the rear side of the upper leg instead of hard shell parts (as is currently done with many conventional leg braces).
-Much more enjoyable when sitting and leads to less worn out clothing.
-In addition, the UTX is provided by a (designed by us) slim quick release, which lets you quickly close and open your UTX bandage.
-So you don’t have to search every day for the proper tension on the bandage.
+Therefore, all the UTX orthoses are provided with a soft bandage at the rear side of the upper leg instead of hard shell parts (as is currently done with many conventional leg braces).
+It is much more enjoyable when sitting and leads to less-worn out clothing.
+In addition, the UTX is provided with a slim quick release technology, which lets you quickly close and open your UTX bandage, so you don’t have to search every day for the proper tension on the bandage.

 The UTX SWING – First worldwide